Situational Depression Causes, Symptoms and Treatment

 Medications

-In more serious cases, anti-anxiety medications may be needed for short-term use.
+In more serious cases, anti-anxiety medication may be needed for short-term use.

 Treating Complementary Conditions